Gold Diggers in Paris: The Schnickelfritz Band

 According to one source, Gold Diggers in Paris was almost complete at the time the band arrived in Hollywood, so the band's segments were inserted into the film with short intros and reaction shots used to connect them to the rest of the action.
 The band broke up shortly after doing the film, with Fritts taking some of the members east to become the "Korn Kobblers", and Fisher staying in Hollywood to open a nightclub, where he appeared billed as "The Original Colonel of Corn".
-Although the Schnickelfritz Band never appeared in another film, Fisher appeared in several others as a band leader.
+Although the Schnickelfritz Band only appeared in two more films years later, Fisher appeared in several others as a band leader.

-Home Entertainment
+Home media

 On September 16, 2008, Warner Bros. released the picture as a Region 1 DVD as part of a four-film box set titled "The Busby Berkeley Collection, Vol. 2."